YuLinlin0828/YuLinlin0828.github.io/_pages/about.md

 Welcome to my homepage!
 Currently, I am a fourth-year undergraduate student in School of Cyber Security ,the University of Shanghai Jiao Tong.
-I am broadly interested in Machine Learning ,Natural Language Processing and Data Science , I am applying for the PHD in computer science for future study.
+I am broadly interested in Machine Learning ,Natural Language Processing and Data Science , I am applying for the PHD in computer science for further study.

 Education